-When you are in West Hazleton, you'll notice that it is more blue-collar than most other communities in America.
-46.55% of West Hazleton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, West Hazleton is a borough of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in West Hazleton who work in office and administrative support (12.50%), sales jobs (10.96%), and food service (7.13%).
+Because occupations involving physical labor dominate the local economy, West Hazleton is generally considered to be a blue-collar town.
+47.96% of the West Hazleton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, West Hazleton is a borough of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in West Hazleton who work in office and administrative support (14.55%), sales jobs (9.37%), and food service (5.88%).

-The per capita income in West Hazleton in 2010 was $15,827, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $63,308 for a family of four.
+The per capita income in West Hazleton in 2010 was $18,359, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,436 for a family of four.

-West Hazleton is a very ethnically-diverse borough.
+West Hazleton is an extremely ethnically-diverse borough.
 The people who call West Hazleton home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in West Hazleton, accounting for 49.44% of the borough’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of West Hazleton residents report their race to be White, followed by Black or African-American.
-West Hazleton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.94% of the borough’s residents.
-Important ancestries of people in West Hazleton include Italian, German, Irish, and Slovak.
+Important ancestries of people in West Hazleton include Polish, Italian, Irish, and Slovak.